Hes-Siemelink/instacli/instacli-spec/cli/Command line options.md

   --debug, -d         Run in debug mode.
 Prints stacktraces when an error occurs.
 ```

+The names and descriptions of the global options are defined
+in [instacli-command-line-options.yaml](instacli-command-line-options.yaml) and this document explains the behavior.

 ### --help

 The `--help` option prints help on a script or directory and then exits.
 No scripts are run.